1and1/ioc-unit/README.md

 ## License

-Copyright {2017} Copyright 1&1 Internet AG, https://github.com/1and1/ejb-cdi-unit
+Copyright 2017 1&amp;1 Internet AG, https://github.com/1and1/ejb-cdi-unit

    Licensed under the Apache License, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.